zfedoran/solanabeach-vscode/README.md

 ![Neon glowing text](./theme.png)

-This colour scheme is influenced by the Solana homepage and those awesome Sunglasses glasses.
+This colour scheme is influenced by the Solana homepage and those awesome Sunglasses.

 ## But...why?
 Because we deserve a theme.